 For more detailed information on entry conditions, you will find an information sheet on the homepage of the Federal Office of Consumer:inside Health(BAVG) regarding conditions and controls as well as a model certificate for the import of dogs, cats, ferrets and other pets.

-An animal health certificate confirms that your pet has had all the necessary vaccinations and examinations and is in the required state of health to be allowed to enter the EU from third countries.
-Without an animal health certificate, entry into the EU is not possible.
-You should know the following points in order to have a valid certificate issued and to be able to travel without worries:
+An animal health certificate confirms that your pet has had all the necessary vaccinations and check-ups and is in the required state of health to be allowed to enter the EU from third countries.
+Entry into the EU is not possible without an animal health certificate.
+You should be aware of the following points to ensure you can obtain a valid certificate and travel without any issues:

-- The animal health certificate must be stamped and signed by the responsible official veterinarian:in who carries out the inspection in the country of origin.
+- The animal health certificate must be stamped and signed by the competent official veterinarian who carries out the inspection in the country of origin

-- One certificate can be issued for a maximum of 5 animals carried at the same time.
+- A certificate may be issued for a maximum of 5 animals being transported at the same time

-- The animal health certificate must always be accompanied by a written declaration that the animal(s) is/are being carried for private purposes only.
+- The animal health certificate must always be accompanied by a written declaration stating that the animal(s) is/are being transported for private purposes only

-- This certificate must not be older than 10 days at the time of entry into the Union.
+- This certificate must not be more than 10 days old upon entry into the EU

-- It can be used as a travel document within the EU for a period of four months - the period starts with the control at the EU external border.
+- It may be used as a travel document within the EU for six months – the period begins with the inspection at the EU external border

-- The period expires when the anti-rabies vaccination needs to be refreshed.
+- The period expires if the rabies vaccination needs to be renewed

 Does the animal health certificate have to be issued by an official veterinarian?